dfreilich/summaries/CleanCode.md

 > One difference between a smart programmer and a professional programmer is that the professional understands that *clarity is king*.
 Professinoals use their powers for good, and write code that others can understand. (p.
 25)

 > The hardest thing about choosing good namaes is that it requires good descriptive skills and a shared cultural background.
 This is a teaching issue, rather than a technical, business, or management issue.
 As a result, many people in this field don't learn to do it very well. (p.
 30)

+### Chapter 3: Functions
+> **Functions should do one thing.
+They should do it well.
+They should do it only** (p.
+35)

+> The ideal number of arguments for a function is zero.
+Next comes one, followed closely by two.
+Three argumens should be avoided where possible.
+More than three requires very special justification – and then shouldn't be used anyway. (p.
+40)

+> Flag arguments are ugly.
+Passing a boolean into a function is a truly terribly practice.
+It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing. (p.
+41)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)